- About Us

 The MREA Site Assessment Certificate provides a framework for the workforce and skills training needed by the growing body of professionals engaging consumers in the development of solar energy systems for homes and businesses.
 Site assessors evaluate the energy consumption of a household or business, as well as the solar or wind resource at the location.
 They help clients understand system options, limitations, costs, and benefits.
 They also recommend a potential site and size of a solar or wind system, estimate production, and identify available incentives and financing options.

 The MREA Site Assessment Certificate is an entry-level credential.
 The certificate verifies that the credential-holder has successfully completed the required MREA coursework, completed two practice site assessment reports (reviewed and approved by a Tech Mentor), and passed the exam.

 The MREA Site Assessment Certificate is a valuable credential that:

 - Establishes entry-level competency that is valuable to employers in the renewable energy field

 - Serves as an add-on certificate to other licenses or credentials in the green jobs industry, including: system design, construction, installation, sales, finance, research, and policy

 - Benchmarks training and experience required for the MREA PV Design and Sales Certificate and the NABCEP PV Technical Sales Certification

-After both practice reports are approved by a technology mentor, you are eligible to take the Site Assessment Exam.
+After both practice reports are approved by a Tech Mentor, you are eligible to take the Site Assessment Exam.
 The exam fee is $75, and a formal application is required.
 Upon passing the exam, you will be asked to sign a Code of Ethics, and then you will be issued your MREA Site Assessment Certificate.
 This allows you to upload your personal and/or business information to the Renewable Energy Site Assessor Directory (if desired), so those looking for a Site Assessor can find you.

 For more information, visit the MREA Certificate Program website.